ChengHsiangLu/Myofibroblast/README.md

 echo '#!/bin/bash/' > sendmyof
 ```

 The command below runs the "generatesendscriptSingleGTFParam" script with several input parameters to map the RNA-seq data with STAR.
 The input parameters include the list of target directories containing the input data ("targetdirectories.GTF.txt"), the subdirectory name ("GTFpass1"), a parameter file containing settings for STAR alignment ("Parameters.txt"), a prefix for output files ("myof"), the path to the STAR index directory ("/home/luc/RNASEQ_MASTER/Hsapiens/GRC38/INDEXES/GRCh38.primary.33.basicselected.STAR2.7.3a/"), the path to the input data directory ("/home/luc/iPSC/MYOFIBROBLAST/"), the amount of free memory to use ("mem_free=32G"), and the number of threads to use ("8").
-In the end, it will generate a "processLaneSingleGTFParam" file in each sample's folder and run the STAR package.
+In the end, it will generate a "processLaneSingleGTFParam" file and run the STAR package in each sample's folder.

 ```
 ./generatesendscriptSingleGTFParam targetdirectories.GTF.txt GTFpass1 Parameters.txt myof /home/luc/RNASEQ_MASTER/Hsapiens/GRC38/INDEXES/GRCh38.primary.33.basicselected.STAR2.7.3a/ /home/luc/iPSC/MYOFIBROBLAST/ mem_free=32G 8 >> sendmyof